Adding real elements¶

 For the sake of demonstration, let’s suppose you want to integrate a slit with IcePAP-based motors into Sardana.

-To create the controller you can use
+To create a controller instance you can use

 defctrl <class> <name> <roles/properties>